-Urban centers Anything but one-size-fits-all
+Urban centers: Anything but one-size-fits-all

 Urban centers throughout the region vary greatly in size, context and location.
-Many centers are transitioning to a higher-density development pattern guided by local growth plans and aspirations.
+According to a recent DRCOG survey, most centers are transitioning to a higher-density development pattern guided by local growth plans and aspirations.
 New townhomes and apartments have increased the share of the region's housing units in urban centers, while also diversifying housing options in these locations.
-Urban centers are also adding significant numbers of jobs.
+Urban centers are also adding significant numbers of jobs, though many are lower-paying.
+At the time of the survey, few respondents indicated that they are actively pursuing strategies to increase affordable and attainable housing in these centers.

-The Denver region currently has 105 urban centers representing a range of characteristics.
-Local planning and implementation approaches vary depending on the size of the community, transit service levels, the surrounding development context and other factors.
+The Denver region currently has 104 urban centers.
+Examples below demonstrate the range of characteristics of each urban center and the local community's efforts to improve it.
+Approaches vary depending on the size of the community, transit service levels, the surrounding development context and a host of other factors.